-In today’s age, where getting a degree in business, finance or management is more desired than ever, us here at EDUopinions have already had a look at the best business schools in the UK, Portugal and Paris.
+In today’s age, where getting a degree in business, finance or management is more desired than ever, we here at EDUopinions have already had a look at the best business schools in the UK, Portugal and Paris.
 Today, I will have a look at another unique city, where all major Spanish companies have headquarters – Spain’s capital, Madrid.

 Listed as the world’s best business school by the Wall Street Journal and ranked as 3rd in the list of top business schools by the Financial Times, ESADE Business School is one of the best business schools in the world.
 With more than 50 years of history and international accreditations, it attracts students from all over the world.
 It also offers undergraduate and graduate programmes for international students that provide an international outlook and has a clear focus on personal development.
 With more than 50,000 alumni, who now have leading positions, the education’s quality and its strong connections to the business world are reflected.

 The main mission of Geneva Business School is to encourage students to reach their full potential and with that, to prepare them to become world-changing leaders.
 It was established in 1995 and has since then developed into a leader in Swiss quality education, striving to provide the best foundation for all students with the help of small class sizes and personalised mentoring.
 It has campuses and partner universities around the world, which makes an exchange programme, with over sixty nations involved possible.
-Read Geneva Business School’s real student reviews on their EDUopinions page.